What is a General Obligation (GO) Bond?

 There are two types of general obligation bonds: the limited-tax GO bond and the unlimited-tax GO bond.

 1. Limited-tax general obligation bond

-A limited-tax general obligation bond allows municipalities to raise property taxes (within the certain specified limit) when it is necessary to meet the service payments of the debt.
+A limited-tax GO bond allows municipalities to raise property taxes (within a certain specified limit) when it is necessary to meet the service payments of the debt.

 2. Unlimited-tax general obligation bond

-An unlimited-tax general obligation bond comes with similar features as the limited-tax version, with the only difference is that there is no limit on the property tax increase.
-The property tax can be increased by up to 100% but only with the consent of taxpayers.
+An unlimited-tax general obligation bond comes with similar features as the limited-tax version, but with no limit on the property tax increase.
+The property tax can be increased by up to 100%, but only with the consent of taxpayers.
 Note that for limited-tax GO bonds, the taxpayers’ approval is not usually required.

 How Does a General Obligation Bond Work?